 The primary mission of the University of Oregon School Psychology Program is to prepare our students to become leaders and innovators in the field of school psychology.
+Our program is intervention-focused, with an emphasis on prevention and early intervention.
 We seek to recruit and train students who have the desire to make a substantial impact in the field of school psychology at the state, national, and international levels.
-Our recruiting and training focus is primarily on our doctoral program, but we also support a small masters-level program.
+Our recruiting and training focus is primarily on our doctoral program, but we also support a small but growing masters-level program.
 We are particularly known for and seek to maintain our strong emphasis on state-of-the-art applied research and development efforts in the field of education.
 Through these efforts, our faculty, students, and alumni help to improve systems of service in schools, and to produce improved outcomes for children, youth, and their families.
 Our scientist-practitioner program values linkages across disciplines and systems, and opportunities for such linkages are built into the program requirements.
 We value the diversity of backgrounds and characteristics that our students bring to the training program, and we actively seek to maintain and increase this diversity.
 We also value the empowerment of our students, and the perpetuation of a highly collegial program environment, where we strive for positive and cooperative professional relationships among faculty, among students, and between faculty and students.